How to look after your mental health at university

 Thousands of students are affected by mental health problems in the UK but it's important not to suffer in silence.
 Here's where you can find the help you need.

-Trigger warning: This article contains references to mental health issues, including anxiety, depression, bipolar, OCD, eating disorders, PTSD, psychosis, schizophrenia, self-harm and suicide.
+Sensitive content: This article contains references to mental health issues, including anxiety, depression, bipolar, OCD, eating disorders, PTSD, psychosis, schizophrenia, self-harm and suicide.

 We've spoken to hundreds of students who have experienced mental health issues as a result of the financial strain they're put under at university, and we want you all to know you're not alone.